 - Hold a baking demonstration in your store to show off your cooking skills

-Choose an item in your shop which you are happy to give a percentage of proceeds to Temple Street for all sales on a day of your choosing.
+Choose an item in your shop which you are happy to give a percentage of proceeds to Temple Street and Crumlin for all sales on a day of your choosing.
 We would also love to see pictures of your day baking so please forward any photos to email@example.com